Intro

 Breakfast Service

-Breakfast arrived 1.5 hours before landing, and no choice was offered, just scrambled eggs with potatoes and yoghurt.
+Breakfast arrived 1.5 hours before landing with no choice offered – just scrambled eggs with potatoes and yoghurt.

-The eggs were fluffy rather than rubbery, and the portion was small but enough.
+The eggs were fluffy rather than rubbery, and the portion was small but adequate.

-The partnership with renowned caterers like DO&CO ensures food quality remains above average.
+The partnership with renowned caterers like DO&CO ensures food quality remains above average, even when presentation has been simplified.

 Conclusion

-The food quality is generally good, the crew service excellent, and the long haul experience still delivers genuine value.
+The food quality is generally good, crew service is excellent, and the long-haul experience still delivers genuine value.

-However, the short and medium term transition to expensive boxed meals represents a significant step backwards from their previous reputation as a dining standout.
+However, the short and medium-haul transition to expensive boxed meals represents a significant step backwards.

 The schnitzel is still worth trying if you’re curious, but manage your expectations about presentation.